Lobelia cardinalis

 Flowers July through September.

-Leaves simple, alternate, toothed
+Leaves simple, alternate, lance-shaped, toothed

 Bright scarlet color, grows near water/wetland.